fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/UR.rst

     * For *MoveJ* in deg/s:  **maximum joint speed**
     * For *MoveL* in mm/s:  **desired tool speed**

-Global specification of velocity are done via two safety-related functions:
+Global specification of velocity are done sparately for joint and TCP speed.
+The limits, which depend on the robot version, are stated in the table below.
+The actual speed limits also depend on the robot configuration.

      ===========  ===========================     ===========
      Function     Description                     Limit